Beauty and the Beast

 In the meantime, Beauty could not help feeling uneasy that she was likely causing pain for poor Beast, whom she sincerely loved, and really longed to see again.
 The tenth night she spent at her father's, she dreamed of the Beast in the palace garden, suffering, maybe even dying, for loneliness for her.
 Beauty was startled from her sleep, sat up straight in bed, and burst into tears.
 "Am I not very wicked," said she, "to act so unkindly to Beast, who has tried so hard to please me in everything?
 Is it his fault if he is so ugly?
 He is kind and good, and that is more than enough.
 Why did I refuse to marry him?
 I would be happier with the monster than my sisters are with their husbands; it is neither wit, nor a fine face, in a husband, that makes a woman happy, but virtue, sweetness of temper, and thoughtfulness, and Beast has all these valuable qualifications.
 Having said this, Beauty rose, put her ring on the mirror, and then laid down again; scarce was she in bed before she fell asleep, and when she waked the next morning, she was overjoyed to find herself in the Beast's palace.

-She put on one of her richest suits to please him, and waited for evening with the utmost impatience, at last the wished-for hour came, the clock struck nine, yet no Beast appeared.
+She put on one of her richest suits, and waited for evening with the utmost impatience, at last the wished-for hour came, the clock struck nine, yet no Beast appeared.
 Beauty then feared she had been the cause of his death; she ran crying and wringing her hands all about the palace, like one in despair; after having sought for him everywhere, she remembered her dream and flew to the garden, where she had dreamed she saw him.
 There she found poor Beast stretched out, quite senseless, and, as she imagined, dead.
 She threw herself upon him and finding his heart beating still, she fetched some water from the canal and poured it on his head.
-Beast opened his eyes, and said to Beauty, “You forgot your promise, and I was so afflicted for having lost you that I resolved to starve myself, but since I have the happiness of seeing you once more, I die satisfied.”
+Beast opened his eyes, and said to Beauty, "You forgot your promise, and I was so afflicted for having lost you that I resolved to starve myself, but since I have the happiness of seeing you once more, I die satisfied."

 "No, dear Beast," said Beauty, "you must not die.
 Live to be my husband; from this moment I give you my hand, and swear to be none but yours.
 Alas!
 I thought I had only a friendship for you, but the grief I now feel convinces me that I cannot live without you."